Redfern Now: Background and production

 The ABC's Indigenous Department was founded in 2010, and headed by Aboriginal film-maker and producer Sally Riley.
 As director of the department, Riley aimed to create content which advocated for Aboriginal self-representation, and allowed for increased participation of Indigenous creatives in the media industry.
-Initial success for the department was achieved through the production of the shows First Australians and Mabo.Redfern Now took two years for the department to produce, and created more than 250 jobs for Indigenous people in the film making industry.
+Initial success for the department was achieved through the production of the shows First Australians and Mabo.
+Redfern Now took two years for the department to produce, and created more than 250 jobs for Indigenous people in the filmmaking industry.

-Sally Riley called upon British screen writer Jimmy McGovern to work on this series.
-McGovern's previous work which featured gritty realism and suburban life, was similar to what Riley envisioned for Redfern Now.
+Sally Riley called upon British screenwriter Jimmy McGovern to work on this series.
+McGovern's previous work, which featured gritty realism and suburban life, was similar to what Riley envisioned for Redfern Now.
 While he was unfamiliar with Aboriginal culture, McGovern was experienced in working with marginalised communities in Britain and Ireland.
-The Indigenous Department of the ABC had originally aimed to a create an Aboriginal spin-off of a series that McGovern has previously worked on called The Street.
-Although, purchasing the rights to recreate the series proved too costly for the department, and so Riley and McGovern came up with the idea for Redfern Now.
+The Indigenous Department of the ABC had originally aimed to create an Aboriginal spin-off of a series that McGovern has previously worked on called The Street.
+However, purchasing the rights to recreate the series proved too costly for the department, and so Riley and McGovern came up with the idea for Redfern Now.

-The screen writing process itself took place over 9 months, as McGovern work shopped with five Aboriginal writers.
+The screenwriting process itself took place over nine months, as McGovern workshopped with five Aboriginal writers.
 The series was based on truth according to McGovern who said, 'the actual writing was their responsibility totally.
 But the shaping of the story we did together.'
 It was vital to him that the series was not another documentary style history or autobiography that audiences had already seen on television.
-With little technical experience in screen writing, key producer and writer Leah Purcell stated that McGovern's blunt feedback was 'absolutely what we needed'.
+With little technical experience in screenwriting, key producer and writer Leah Purcell stated that McGovern's blunt feedback was 'absolutely what we needed'.

 Redfern Now was directed by a group of experienced Aboriginal people in the industry including Rachel Perkins, Catriona McKenzie and Leah Purcell.
 Wayne Blair, the director of award-winning Australian film The Sapphires, was a particularly notable director involved in Redfern Now.
 Blackfella Films, which produced Redfern Now, was established in 1992 by Rachel Perkins and her then business partner Michael Riley.
 The organisation focuses a collaborative, ground- up approach to film and television making.
 The current managing director of Blackfella Films is Darren Dale.